keboola/connection-docs/orchestrator/running/index.md

 - jobs of the same configuration are serialized (and run in an arbitrary order), and
 - everything else runs in parallel.

-We use the word **Parallel** in the (usual) meaning --- **not serialized**.
-Task execution is queue-based and non-deterministic and depends on other things happening in the project.
+We use the word **Parallel** in its (usual) meaning --- **not serialized**.
+Task execution is queue-based, non-deterministic, and it depends on other things happening in the project.
 When you run two jobs of different configurations at the same time, they will run in parallel.
-There is no certainty that they will start executing at the same time.
-There is no certainty that a shorter job will finish before a longer job.
-And if it happens, there is no certainty that it will happen every time.

-This means that you must never rely on coincidental or time synchronization of jobs, even if it works sometimes.
-When jobs execute in parallel there is no certainty that they will execute simultaneously or in the same order, or that shorter jobs will finish before longer jobs (i.e. the jobs may not start immediately --- for example, because the shorter job was already run manually).
+There is no guarantee that they will execute simultaneously or in the same order, or that shorter jobs will finish before longer jobs (i.e. the jobs may not start immediately --- for example, because the shorter job was already run manually).
+If that happens, it does not imply that it is going to be like that every time.
+Never rely on coincidental or time synchronization of jobs, even if it works sometimes.

 If one task relies on the results of another task, it must **always** be put in another phase (be serialized).
-For example: It is incorrect to build an orchestration on the assumption that a 5minute task will be finished well before a 2h task, so the 2h task can use the result of the 5minute task during its execution.
+For example, it is incorrect to build an orchestration on the assumption that a 5 minute task finishes well before a 2 hour task, so the 2 hour task can use the result of the 5 minute task during its execution.
 While this will work 99% of the time, there is no guarantee that the result of the short job will become available during the long job.

 That being said, we do our best to execute jobs as quickly as possible and utilize the maximum allowed amount of parallel jobs.